pw32x/ninjagirl/README.md

-# Untitled Ninja Girl game
+# Untitled Sega Master System game
 A Sega Master System game of some kind.

 Follow along as I try to build a game for the Sega Master System.
 It'll be fun!